Knowing how to choose the right color pants to complement the rest of your wardrobe is a key component to looking sharp.

 So the right pair of khakis can easily become the pants you pull out of your closet most often.

-Colors don’t get more versatile than grey, which is why it’s so essential to pretty much every piece of a man’s wardrobe, pants included.
+Colors don’t get more versatile than gray, which is why it’s so essential to pretty much every piece of a man’s wardrobe, pants included.

-What I love about grey pants is that they’re understated and classic, pair well with literally every other color, and allow other pieces of your wardrobe to pop.
+What I love about gray pants is that they’re understated and classic, pair well with literally every other color, and allow other pieces of your wardrobe to pop.

 White Pants